A History of the Azores

 Aki-No-Nanakusa (Seven Flowers of Autumn),

-far off Uta-jima, the rocks of the sirens of Nagoya.
+far off Uta-jima, the rocks of sirens of Nagoya.

-in the mist that these black lava hills resemble Galway.
+in the mist that these lava hills resemble Galway.

 Three fates appear, each with a thread to spin for

-in a cowry shell I hear your voice, on a faraway
+a cowry shell I can hear your voice, on a faraway

 island called Unknown, I call and say I love you.